Gauravkr7488/time-tracking-and-administration/README.md

 ### 2.0.0
     - removed the reliance on the ignorewords setting.

+### 2.0.1
+    - The full file path is coming in the link

 ### Next
 Bugs:
     - closing the vscode should stop the task